lightstreams-network/lightstreams-network.github.io/getting-started-with-lightstreams-node.md

 ## Need human help?

 We are happy to get you started!
-Join our [telegram channel](https://t.me/lightstreams) and ask as many questions as you want!
+Join our [telegram channel](https://t.me/lightstreams) or ask as many questions as you want in our open [forum](http://discuss.lightstreams.network)!